dvoralow/diary/README.md

   4. "species_scientific_name_new_data" contains also species that doesn't exist in the 1987-2013 diaries, and exist in the new data - 2013-2018 diaries.

-	5. The folder: "raw_excel_1987_2013" conations all the raw excels file exported from the access software by Itay Vjn Rain
+	5. "raw_data_1976_2013" the raw data, diaries exported from "access" software by Itay Vjn Rain  and joined together.

 -- "PROSSECED DATA" FOLDER---